c9s/c6/WIP.md

 Optimizer

 - [x] Constant Value elimination optimizer for VariableAssignment.
-- [ ] Call IfStatementOptimizer after the if statement is parsed.
+- [ ] Call IfStmtOptimizer after the if statement is parsed.

 CSS Slash and Divide